Samuel M. Inman

 Samuel Martin Inman (February 19, 1843 – January 12, 1915) was a prominent cotton merchant and businessman in Atlanta, Georgia, who is best known for the neighborhood in Atlanta that bears his name.
-Inman is also commemorated in the name of the Samuel M. Inman Middle School in the Virginia-Highland neighborhood.
+Inman was also commemorated in the name of the Samuel M. Inman Elementary School, and subsequently Middle School in the Virginia-Highland neighborhood from 1929-2020.

 Early life

-Inman was born in Dandridge, Tennessee, in Jefferson County.
+Inman was born February 19, 1843, in Dandridge, Tennessee.
 He was the son of Shadrach W. Inman and Jane Martin Inman.
-He went to college at Princeton College and at the age of 18 he joined Company K of the Confederate Army's First Tennessee Cavalry during the American Civil War.
+Inman was educated at Maury Academy and Maryville College before entering Princeton College.
+At the age of 18, he joined Company K of the Confederate Army's First Tennessee Cavalry during the American Civil War.
 During the war he served as a lieutenant of his company and was present at the surrender of the army.
+His diploma from Princeton was awarded to him after the close of the Civil War.

 Atlanta and Inman Park

 In 1866, Inman moved to Augusta, Georgia, and became a businessman.
 He joined with Joel Hurt that year to form the East Atlanta Land Company with the purpose of developing Inman Park as a residential suburb of Atlanta.
 They also formed the Atlanta & Edgewood Street Railroad to provide convenient transportation to the new neighborhood.

 He moved permanently to Atlanta in 1867 to establish the S. W. Inman & Son cotton house with his father.
 The next year he married Jennie Dick of Rome, Georgia, with whom he had two sons and a daughter.

-In 1869, they changed the title of the company to S. W. Inman & Co and by 1889, it was the largest cotton business in the city, with a branch house in Houston, Texas.
+In 1869, they changed the title of the company to S. W. Inman & Co. and by 1889, it was the largest cotton business in the city, with a branch house in Houston, Texas.
 Some estimated at that time that Inman was worth about $750,000 to $1,000,000, a sum that would have been much larger if not for his charitable donations.